puntorigen/podcast_tts/README.md

 # If "Narrator" or "Expert" profiles do not exist, they will be generated dynamically.
 ```

-The profiles are saved in the voices directory and reused automatically if the same speaker is used in the future.
+The profiles are saved in the script's voices directory and reused automatically if the same speaker is used in the future for consistency.

 ## Loading Existing Speaker Profiles